 If you received printed proxy materials, you may submit your proxy by mail by signing your proxy card if your shares are registered or, for shares held beneficially in street name, by following the voting instructions included by your stockbroker, trustee or nominee, and mailing it in the enclosed envelope.
-If you provide specific voting instructions, your shares will be voted as you have instructed
+If you provide specific voting instructions, your shares will be voted as you have instructed.

 You may revoke your proxy and change your vote at any time before the final vote at the Meeting.
 If you are a shareholder of record, you may do this by signing and submitting a new proxy card with a later date; by voting by telephone or by using the Internet, either of which must be completed by 11:59 p.m.
-Eastern Time on April 27, 2011 (the latest telephone or Internet proxy is counted); or by attending the meeting and voting in person.
+Eastern Time on April 26, 2012 (the latest telephone or Internet proxy is counted); or by attending the meeting and voting in person.
 Attending the meeting alone will not revoke your proxy unless you specifically request your proxy to be revoked.
 If you hold shares through a bank or brokerage firm, you will need to request a proxy from the bank or broker and bring it with you to vote at the meeting.

 If you properly sign and return your proxy card or complete your proxy via the telephone or Internet, your shares will be voted as you direct.
-IF NO INSTRUCTIONS ARE INDICATED AND YOU ARE A SHAREHOLDER OF RECORD, THE COMMON STOCK REPRESENTED THEREBY WILL BE VOTED (i) FOR the election of Directors, (ii) FOR the resolution approving executive compensation, (iii) FOR a shareholder vote on executive compensation with a frequency of every three years, and (iv) FOR the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011.
+IF NO INSTRUCTIONS ARE INDICATED AND YOU ARE A SHAREHOLDER OF RECORD, THE COMMON STOCK REPRESENTED THEREBY WILL BE VOTED (i) FOR the election of Directors, and (ii) FOR the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012.

 The proposal to approve the appointment of independent auditors is considered a "discretionary" item.
 This means that brokerage firms may vote in their discretion on this matter on behalf of clients who have not furnished voting instructions at least 10 days before the date of the Meeting.
-In contrast, all of the other proposals being voted upon are "non-discretionary" items.
-This means brokerage firms that have not received voting instructions from their clients on these proposals may not vote on it.
-These socalled "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the votes on such proposals.
+In contrast, the proposal for the election of directors is a "non-discretionary" item.
+This means brokerage firms that have not received voting instructions from their clients on this proposal may not vote on it.
+These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the vote on such proposal.